-When there is no engagement of the muscles of your upper torso and back, you are putting a lot of negative stress in certain areas such as your labrum.
+When there is no engagement of the muscle fibres of your upper torso and back, you are putting a lot of negative stress in certain areas such as your labrum.

 This lack of stabilization places a lot of force and impingement stress up here in the joint itself.

 So, you need to learn to keep yourself engaged as you lower yourself in a pullup.